GrieferAtWork/KOSmk4/readme.md

 <a name="rules"></a>
-## Project rules / Code guidelines
+## Project Rules / Code Guidelines

 - Any libc function exposed by KOS-headers under `/kos/include/*` must check if `__CRT_HAVE_{name}` is defined
 - Any function defined by a library other than libc should be located in a folder `<libmylibrary/...>` and must always contain a file `<libmylibrary/api.h>` that defines the common calling convention, as well as the `dlopen(3)` name for the library, as well as a configuration option `LIBMYLIBRARY_WANT_PROTOTYPES`